 Kitchen: With electric oven, induction hob, microwave, fridge/freezer and dishwasher.

 Utility room: With washing machine.

 Bedroom 1: With double bed.

 Bedroom 3: With single bed.

 Bathroom: With shower over bath, toilet and heated towel rail.

-Enclosed lawned garden with patio and garden furniture.
+Enclosed lawned garden with patio, garden furniture and BBQ.
 Hot tub for 6 (private).
 Bike store.
 On road parking; additional public car park, £1.50 per day.
 No smoking.
 Please note: There are 4 steps in the garden.